ppwwyyxx/OpenPano/README.md

 $ cd src; make
 ```
 The default clang on OSX doesn't contain openmp support.
-You may need a different clang or gcc.
+You may need gcc or different clang.
 See #16.

-The project doesn't intend to support Windows, but WSL should work fine, and VS users can also try cmake with the `CMakeLists.txt`.
+The project doesn't intend to support Windows, but WSL should work fine, and VS(>=2015) users can also try cmake with the `CMakeLists.txt`.

 ### Options: